 This is a single platform station, re-opened in 1987.
 In the past, this was the Glasgow and South Western Railway's main station serving Ardrossan.

+The date of opening may be with the line in 1831 or later in 1834.
 As originally built, there were two platforms on the line through to the harbour, and later (after opening in 1840), Ardrossan Winton Pier.
 To the west of the station was a locomotive shed and a few sidings.
 The main station building was on the east side of the line.
 A roof covered the platforms at the south end.
 Platforms were short.

 To the south of the station the line passed over Princes Street by a level crossing to approach the harbour.